sumcoinlabs/sumcoinj.org/working-with-the-wallet.md

 There are also some fee rules in place intended to avoid cheap flooding attacks.
 Most notably, any transaction that has an output of value less than 0.01 coins ($1) requires the min fee which is currently set to be 10,000 satoshis (0.0001 coins or at June 2013 exchange rates about $0.01).
 By default nodes will refuse to relay transactions that don't meet that rule, although mining them is of course allowed.
 You can disable it and thus create transactions that may be un-relayable by changing `SendRequest.ensureMinRequiredFee` to false.

-bitcoinj will by default ensure you always attach a small fee per kilobyte to each transaction regardless of whether one is technically necessary or not.
+sumcoinj will by default ensure you always attach a small fee per kilobyte to each transaction regardless of whether one is technically necessary or not.
 The amount of fee used depends on the size of the transaction.
 You can find out what fee was attached by reading the fee field of `SendRequest` after completion.
-There are several reasons for why bitcoinj always sets a fee by default:
+There are several reasons for why sumcoinj always sets a fee by default:

 * Most apps were already setting a fixed fee anyway.
 * There is only 27kb in each block for free "high priority" transactions.
 This is a quite small amount of space which will often be used up already.